 We speak to a registered dietician about how a vegan diet might impact conception and pregnancy.

-If you’re a strict vegan and you’re trying to get pregnant, can a plant-based diet affect your chances of conception?
+If you’re a vegan and you’re trying to get pregnant, you might be concerned about whether your plant-based diet can affect your chances of conception.
 We recently looked at the vegetarian diet and fertility and found that going meat-free is not generally a problem for conception.
 But with a more restrictive diet that cuts out all animal products, should vegans be concerned?

 Does being vegan affect fertility?

 In short, following a vegan diet might have an impact on your chances of conception because essential nutrients that are important for fertility are harder to come by on a plant-based diet.
 However, research in this area is still limited and provided you ensure you do eat the right nutrients, you can overcome these obstacles.